 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
-In the overview included in attachment 6 you will find a distribution of the credits. - In Attachment 6, the Progress codes indicate the languages in which the educational units are offered and examined.
+In the overview included in the examination overviews below you will find a distribution of the credits. - 3.
+In Attachment 6, the Progress codes indicate the languages in which the educational units are offered and examined.
 The last letters in the Progress code indicate the languages